kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - Spot instances can be launched with a guarentee of upto 6 hours runtime (Block duration).
 - ELB supports IPv6.
 Each Elastic Load Balancer has an associated IPv4, IPv6, and dualstack (both IPv4 and IPv6) DNS name, However, IPv6 is not supported in VPC at this time.
 - ELB supports AMIs from AWS Marketplace but not from Amazon DevPay site.
+- Cross-zone load balancing reduces the need to maintain equivalent numbers of back-end instances in each AZ, and improves your application's ability to handle the loss of one or more back-end instances (by distributing incoming requests evenly across all back-end instances, regardless of AZ they are in).
 - You can perform load balancing for the following TCP ports: 25, 80, 443, and 1024-65535.
 - You can't merge placement groups.
 Instead, you must terminate the instances in one placement group, and then relaunch those instances into the other placement group.
 - When launching an instance you can specify the ENI to attach to the instance for both the primary (eth0) and additional elastic network interfaces.
 - When you change the launch configuration for your Auto Scaling group, any new instances are launched using the new configuration parameters, but existing instances are not affected.
 - There is a significant increase in latency when you first access each block of data on a new EBS volume that was restored from a snapshot SSD/PSSD/Magnetic.
 You can avoid this by accessing each block in advance (initialization/pre-warming).
+- Encryption is supported with all EBS volume types and you can expect the same IOPS performance with a minimal effect on latency.
+You can access encrypted volumes the same way that you access existing volumes.

 ## Simple Storage Service (S3)